German frigate Schleswig-Holstein: Construction and commissioning

 Schleswig-Holstein and the three other frigates of the Brandenburg class were designed as replacements for the Hamburg-class destroyers.
 She was laid in 1993 at the yards of Howaldtswerke-Deutsche Werft, Kiel and launched in June 1994.
 After undergoing trials, she was commissioned on 24 November 1995, and assigned to 6.
 Fregattengeschwader.
 After the naval structure was reorganised, Schleswig-Holstein was assigned to 2.
 Fregattengeschwader, based at Wilhelmshaven.

 Service

 Schleswig-Holstein was deployed as part of the Maritime Task Force of the United Nations Interim Force in Lebanon between September and December 2009, serving as the flagship of the taskforce commander, Flotilla Admiral Jürgen Mannhardt.
 On 19 May 2010 she replaced the frigate Emden on deployment with Operation Atalanta off the Horn of Africa.
-She spent 124 days with the taskforce there, and together with the EUNAVFOR flagship De Grasse, was involved in escorting ships from the World Food Program and the African Union Mission in Somalia.
+She spent 124 days with the taskforce there, and together with the EUNAVFOR flagship De Grasse, was involved in escorting ships from the World Food Programme and the African Union Mission in Somalia.
 Schleswig-Holstein was replaced in this task by the frigate Köln in September 2010.